HARMON MUSEUM | ART, HISTORY & CULTURE

 Our Properties

-The Warren County Historical Society owns and operates four historic properties in downtown Lebanon, Ohio.
+The Warren County Historical Society owns and operates three historic properties in downtown Lebanon, Ohio.

 For rental information, click here.